 - Provide systems to ensure that all staff and volunteers working with children and adults at risk of harm are monitored and supervised

 - Provide opportunities for all staff and volunteers to learn about safeguarding in accordance with their role and responsibilities, including mandatory training where appropriate

 Designated named persons for safeguarding adults

-Good Things Foundation has appointed two individuals responsible for dealing with any safeguarding concerns, the Designated Safeguarding Officer (DSO) and the Deputy DSO.
+Good Things Foundation has appointed two individuals responsible for dealing with any safeguarding concerns, the Safeguarding Officer and the Deputy Safeguarding Officer.
 These individuals will be responsible for managing the escalation of all safeguarding reports, keeping secure and contemporaneous records in all cases, and, if necessary, making the appropriate referral to the relevant local authority.

 Anyone wishing to raise an issue may do so with either Safeguarding Officer.
-We encourage online centres to appoint their own safeguarding officers in the same manner.
+We encourage members of the network to appoint their own safeguarding officers in the same manner.

 The Designated Safeguarding Officers within Good Things Foundation are:

 The roles and responsibilities of the DSOs are: